Darthagnon/corsair.tk/README.md

 # corsair.tk
 Yar, Har, Fiddle-de-dee, Stream what you want, 'cause to pirate is free!
 You are a pirate!

-Last updated: 05/2019
+Last updated: 22/05/2019

 # Prerequisites
 [qBittorrent](https://www.qbittorrent.org/download.php) or its dark-mode fork, [Fresh Darkest Release](https://github.com/suratovvlad/qbittorrent-installer/releases) - the best torrent client.
 Torrents are a means of quickly sharing files between users.
+An alternative to "direct downloads" (i.e. regular downloads)

 An adblocker for your browser (I recommend [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) ) - a lot of pirate sites have very dodgy ads and popups on them.
 Rule of thumb: don't click the big green "Download!" button.
 Also, if the file you download is much smaller than expected, it's a virus; delete it.